zedfauji/solrwayback/README.md

 # SolrWayback

+Important:
+This is latest version to work with warc-indexer up to version 2.0.2 and it will not be maintained.
+For warc-indexer 3.0 indexes use the master branch.

 SolrWayback is web-application for browsing historical harvested ARC/WARC files similar to the Internet Archive Wayback Machine.
 The SolrWayback depends on a Solr server where Arc/Warc files have been indexed using the British Library WARC-Indexer.
 The Netsearch application is just a simple book keeping application on top of the WARC-Indexer that also